SupaaHiro/schwifty-lab/projects/talos-vms/README.md

 ova_deployment_password: "your-esxi-password"
 ```

-You can also use `ansible-vault edit` to change values later.
-When running playbooks, you will be prompted for the vault password (or use `--vault-id` if you have a vault ID file).
+You can edit the vault with `ansible-vault edit` or supply a vault ID / file with `--vault-id` when running playbooks.

 ## Configure host_vars

-For each host you plan to create, add a `host_vars/<hostname>.yaml` file with at least the MAC address and NIC name that should be attached to the VM.
+For each VM to create, add `host_vars/<hostname>.yaml` with at least the MAC address and NIC name.
 Example `host_vars/talos-vm0.yaml`:

 ```yaml
 mac_address: "00:50:56:aa:bb:cc"
 nic_name: "vmnic0"
 ```

-Adjust other host-specific variables as required by your environment.
+Adjust additional host-specific variables as required.

 ## Fix permissions on WSL (if needed)

-On WSL, having overly permissive permissions on the playbook directory can cause Ansible inventory loading issues.
+On WSL, overly permissive permissions on the playbook directory can break Ansible inventory loading.
 Restrict permissions:

 ```bash
 chmod -R 755 talos-vms/